 In fact, a pH imbalance affects all cellular activity in your body and can lead to a wide range of degenerative diseases and symptoms.

 While lemon juice is acidic, it has an alkalizing effect in the body, which is why adding it to your water is a simple way to promote pain relief and healing.

 But even beyond this, eating more fresh (and raw) fruits and vegetables will help alkalize your body, whereas sugar, processed foods and alcohol will create an acidic (and therefore pain- and disease-producing) environment.

-10. Lose Weight
+10. Lose weight

-If you’re overweight, the extra pounds will put unnecessary burden on your discs, speeding up the degeneration process and making them more vulnerable to herniation.
+If you’re overweight, the extra pounds will put an unnecessary burden on your discs, speeding up the degeneration process and making them more vulnerable to herniation.

 So now you know.

-Written By: Updated: April 23,2012
+Written By: Updated: June 6,2018